ColdBox/coldbox-platform/ApplicationTemplate/readme.txt

 ******************************************************************************
 NAMING CONVENTIONS
 ******************************************************************************
-Views (Optional): All my views start with 'vw'
+Views (Optional): All my views start with 'vw', you can use 'dsp' anything you like, as long as you remember the name.
-	ex: vwMyview.cfm, vwHello.cfm
+	ex: vwMyview.cfm, vwHello.cfm, dspHello.cfm

-Layouts (Optional): All my layouts start with 'Layout.'
+Layouts (Optional): All my layouts start with 'Layout.'.
+Again you can use anything you like.
-	ex: Layout.Main.cfm, Layout.Open.cfm, Layout.Popup.cfm
+	ex: Layout.Main.cfm, Layout.Popup.cfm, dspPopup.cfm, dspLayout.cfm

 Event Handlers (REQUIRED):

 All event handlers method calls follow this regular expression:
-(dsp|do|on)[a-zA-Z]+ and they need to have an access of public
+(dsp|do|on)[a-zA-Z]+ and they need to have an access of public in order for ColdBox to register them.
+You can still create private methods but they can only be called from within the same handler.

 ex: ehGeneral.doLogin, ehTools.doParse, ehGeneral.dspHome, ehGeneral.dspContactInfo

 All event handlers start with 'eh' + the name.
+(OPTIONAL) You can name the handlers in whatever format you like.
-ex: ehGeneral.cfc, ehLuis.cfc, ehTools.cfc, ehBase.cfc
+ex: ehGeneral.cfc, ehLuis.cfc, ehTools.cfc, ehBase.cfc, myhandler.cfc

-Valid PUBLIC method names should start with "on, dsp, do"
+Valid PUBLIC method names should start with "on, dsp, do" PRIVATE methods do not have a nomenclature.

 ******************************************************************************
 QUICK START
 ******************************************************************************
 How to start?

-Start of by copying the ApplicationTemplate folder to your web root and name it to something you want.
-Then, the first place to start is your config/config.xml.cfm file.
+1) Start off by copying the ApplicationTemplate folder to your web root and naming it to something you want.
+Remember that you need to have installed ColdBox first.
+Simply by copying the coldbox distribution directory to the web root. /WEBROOT/coldbox

+2) Open the config/config.xml.cfm file and change the AppName setting to whatever you want.
+   Change the AppMapping setting to the full path from the webroot to the application or if you want to use a coldfusion mapping, then you can use one, but make sure you create it first in the coldfusion administrator.
+I usuallly use the full path from the web root.

+   Example: In step 1 you named the folder "ColdboxApp" then the AppMapping setting will be <Setting name="AppMapping" value="/ColdboxApp" /> since it starts in the root.
+The '/' is optional.

-Open it and adjust it to your liking.
-You can read the config.xml guide in order to understand all the variables in this file.
+   You can read the config.xml guide in order to understand all the variables in this file and adjust if needed.

+3) Optional step, skip to step 4.
-Then you need to change the name property of your Application.cfc or Application.cfm template.
-So open the file Application.cfc and change the name property to whatever you want it to be.
+   If you need to change the name property of your Application.cfc or Application.cfm template.
+   Oopen the file Application.cfc or Application.cfm and change the name property to whatever you want it to be.
 Remember that every application will need its own name property.
-Also,please note that ColdBox uses the session and application scope as a requirement.
-The client scope needs to be enabled if using the messagebox or clientstorage plugin.
+Also, please note that ColdBox uses the application scope as a requirement.

+   - The client scope needs to be enabled if using the clientstorage plugin.
-Once you have completed editing the config.xml file make sure that you now go to your CFMX administrator and create the CFMX mapping if you are using one.

-Example: {web_root}/myapplication

-Then your AppMapping setting will be: myapplication
+   - The messagebox plugin can use the session or client scope.
+By default it uses session.

-Now that you have completed editing your config and Application.cfc, you are ready to see results.
-Point your browser to your application folder and you will see a message display:
+4) Now that you have completed editing your config and Application.cfc, you are ready to see results.
+Point your web browser to your application folder and you will see a message display:

 Welcome to Coldbox!!